anxkhn/azure-ai-900-exam-prep/questions.md

 You use drones to identify where weeds grow between rows of crops to send an instruction for the removal of the weeds.
 This is an example of which type of computer vision?

-1.  object detection
+A.  object detection
-2.  optical character recognition (OCR)
+B.  optical character recognition (OCR)
-3.  scene segmentation
+C.  scene segmentation

 **Answer(s):** A